 - Latourell Falls is a tall single waterfall.
 We could walk as close to the mist of the torrential water as we dared.
 I took loads of pictures, not knowing the many extraordinary falls to come.

-- Bridal Veil Falls is a 2/3-mile hike round trip (a sign was posted that a cougar was seen in this area a few days earlier…!).
+- Bridal Veil Falls is a 2/3-mile round-trip hike (a sign posted a few days earlier said a cougar was seen in this area…!).

-- Wahkeena Falls is smaller, but we parked here to walk to Multnomah Falls (since that parking lot was full).
-The 1/2-mile walk (each way) was magic because of the tiny falls along the way- one being a straight line of water dropping such that it made a literal “shower curtain”.
+- Wahkeena Falls is smaller, but we parked here to walk to Multnomah Falls (since the lot there was full).
+The 1/2-mile walk (each way) was magical because of the tiny falls along the way, one of which was a straight line of water that formed a “shower curtain”.

 - Multnomah Falls is glorious, and the crowds are there to prove it.